 Ensuring school-based nursery provision meets the needs of working parents is one policy that would end social segregation.

 This is the cohesion problem Nicky Morgan needs to addressed, not the imagined problem of Trojan horse nurseries.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.